Château de Castelnau-Bretenoux: 16th century

 Jacques inherited the barony in 1505, and paid homage to Louis XII.
 He would marry Francoise de la Tour, daughter of the Viscount of Turenne in 1499, ending centuries of conflict between the families.
 As a soldier, he took part in the king's wars in Flanders and Italy.
 He would inaugurate the collegiate church at Castelnau around 1505, started by his father.

 Jean III assumed the barony in 1514 from his older brother Jacques, with the king of France accepting his homage, but he left no real contribution to the history of the barony, and with no heir, bequeathed the barony to a distant relative.

 With no male heir and the barony passed to Pierre Guillem de Clermont-Lodeve, the great-grandson of Pons I in 1530.
 Serving the king, Francis I, he was captain of Aigues-Mortes, governor of Languedoc in 1526 until 1533, seneschal of Carcassonne in 1533 and an advisor and chamberlain to the king.
 Pierre Guilliem married Marguerite de la Tour de Turenne in 1514, the last time a Castelnau would marry a Turenne.

 Gui I assumed the role baron in 1537 as his elder Jaques had joined the church eventually becoming a bishop.
 He also served the king Francis I of France, as the Seneschal of Carsassone in 1539 aged only eighteen.
 He died young aged twenty-three.
 The barony was maintained by his widow Louise de Bretagne until his son Gui II turned eighteen in 1562.

 Gui II, also served the king, as a Seneschal of Toulouse in 1565 and Governor of Quercy in 1574.
 The Castelnaud's remained Catholic throughout the French Wars of Religion and maintained the king's cause in Quercy and aroused the hatred the Protestants in the province.
 Gui II was killed by Protestants of Henry de Navarre on 29 May 1580 in Cahors during city's capture.
 Castelnaud barony at this time consisted of Bretenoux, St Martin-des-Bois, St Michel-Loubéjou, Bonneviole, Pauliac, Cornac, Glanes, Belmont, Girac, and part of Tauriac.

 His son Alexandre assumed the title in 1580.
 In addition to his title of baron he was the Count of Clermont-Lodève.
 On 15 May 1593, Alexandre as the head of the nobles of the states of Quercy, announced he would swear allegiance to the future Protestant king of France Henry IV in order end the fighting between Catholic league and latter's Protestants in Quercy.
-Henry IV converted to a Catholic in Juky 1593.
+Henry IV converted to a Catholic in July 1593.
 Known as a violent man, it was said Alexandre died, beaten to death in bed with sandbags by his servants.
 The French Wars of Religion ended in 1598.